nudopnu/sql-parser-wasm/README.md

 # sql-parser-wasm 🌐

-I needed a way to parse [goose](https://pressly.github.io/goose/) sql migrations in the browser.
-This repository is meant to be compiled to WebAssembly (WASM) and exposes two functions:
+This repository provides a WebAssembly (WASM) module for parsing [Goose](https://pressly.github.io/goose/) SQL migrations in the browser.
+It exposes two main functions:
-- `parseMigrations(fileContent: string)` → should be called to parse a migration file's content and returns the containing up and down migration statements as plain text
+- `parseMigrations(fileContent: string)`: Parses the content of a migration file, returning the `UP` and `DOWN` migration statements as plain text.
-- `parseSql(sql: string)` → should be called to parse each detected statement
+- `parseSql(sql: string)`: Parses individual SQL statements detected within a migration.

-## Usage
+## Sample usage

 ```js
 await parseMigrations(`-- +goose Up